AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 Why we chose it

-State Farm was the runner-up for cheapest full coverage auto insurance in Charlotte and a top-five contender in the minimum coverage category.
-In our analysis, State Farm’s average full-coverage rate came in 21 percent cheaper than the citywide average.
-State Farm scored above-average for customer satisfaction and claims practices, and had a lower incidence of customer complaints than the NAIC industry average.
+State Farm has some of the cheapest full coverage and minimum coverage auto insurance in Charlotte.
+In our analysis, State Farm’s average full coverage rate came in 21 percent cheaper than the citywide average.

 Who it’s best for